nick-ls/IEEEWebsite/README.md

-# NewWebsite
+# IEEE at UCSD
-The new IEEE website for the section at UCSD
+A React redesign of the existing IEEE chapter website at UCSD.